Donating a property – how does it work and what to prepare for?

 Situations where elderly parents give property to their children only to find themselves homeless are not uncommon.
 That’s why we always recommend that you consider adding a lifetime “easement” when gifting the whole property – not just part of it.
 This condition should certainly not be absent wherever the donor intends to continue living in the donated property.
 In practice, we most often use a “usufruct easement” for a specific person – this can be not only the donor himself, but also anyone else (for example, the donor’s parents, etc.).
 This person then has the right to continue to use the property even though he or she no longer owns it, and no one can have him or her evicted even if the property changes hands repeatedly.

-In order for the easement to actually fulfil its purpose, it must be registered in the Land Registry.
+For an easement to actually fulfil its purpose, it must be registered in the Land Registry.
 Not only a verbal agreement, but also a written agreement that is not recorded in the Land Registry is just “talking to the wind”.
 It is always necessary to describe the easement correctly to avoid mistakes in the registration.
 It is advisable to specify, for example:

 • how the property will be occupied,